 One potential hangup is that 59% of consumers report using self-checkout more to protect themselves.
 These systems need to be cleaned often and can be slower if the technology confuses people.
 Even if your store uses parallel registers, a socially-distanced serpentine line for self-checkout can help.
 Also, keeping plenty of staff available to deal with technical issues can speed things up.

 Other measures, like curbside pickup, can help you maintain correct social distancing by limiting the number of customers who enter the store.
 It works similarly to a digital sign-in system, where customers can book a time to have their items brought out to them.
 The waiting happens from the comfort of home rather than in a line.

 Social Distancing and the Entrance Queue

 Using a people counting system for capacity limits can be useful at your front doors.
 For example, the Traf-Sys SafeEntry software will display your current capacity limit and the number of “safe to admit” patrons.
-Meanwhile, the easy-to-install SafeCount system counts people entering through all doorways with precision and accuracy.
-Employees know who to allow inside, and customers receive clear communication in-queue.
-This system can ease customers and help them gauge how long they’ll need to wait.

 The software also has the benefit of calculating your store’s busiest times.
 Since 66% of consumers say they now prefer to shop at slower times, information on your peaks is vital.
 Displaying this data in-store can be another service you provide to your customers.
 Further, posting your quietest hours can encourage more of your shoppers to visit then.
 By funneling more of your customers into your uncongested shopping times, you’ll keep capacity down at your busier times.
 It helps you maintain social distancing in-store while serving more of your customers quickly.